Wasp Nest Control in Bristol

-The Asian Hornet is a new addition to the wasps found around Bristol but is still rare, but this could be misreported because they nest high up in the tree canopy where nests would rarely be seen or disturbed.
+The Asian Hornet is a new and rare addition to the wasps found in and around Bristol.
+Asian Hornets nest high up in the tree canopy where nests would rarely be seen or disturbed.

 Despite their reputation, Asian Hornets are 20% smaller than our native European Hornet.
 Colony size is where things get interesting.
 European Hornets have a colony size of 600+ at maturity; the Asian Hornet has a colony size of 6000+ at maturity!